keithalewis/math/ep.md

   - \usepackage{unicode-math}
 abstract: CAPM holds as equality of random variables, not just their expected value.
 thanks: |
-	Kevin Atteson, Peter Carr, David Shimko, and Ed Weinberger gave insightful feedback to make the exposition more accessible to finance professionals.
+	Kevin Atteson, Peter Carr, Arnav Sheth, David Shimko, and Ed Weinberger gave insightful feedback to make the exposition more accessible to finance professionals.
-	Any remaining infelicities or omissions are my fault.
+	Any infelicities or omissions are my fault.
 ---

 \newcommand\RR{\mathbf{R}}